 The towering red-rock formations of Sedona have captivated visitors from around the world.
 Part artists’ community, part New Age spiritual center and part outdoor adventurer’s dream, Sedona is definitely worth a day trip on your next Scottsdale vacation.
-An easy two-hour drive north will get you there, leaving you plenty of time to explore all of Sedona’s offerings, including these:
+An easy two-hour drive from Scottsdale to Sedona will get you there, leaving you plenty of time to explore all of Sedona’s offerings, including these:

 Start your exploration of Sedona’s red rocks at the Red Rock State Park’s Miller Visitor Center.
 You’ll need to purchase a day pass to park at most area trail heads in Sedona – the visitor center can set you up with that, as well as trail maps and other information about the red rock formations you’ll see around town.
 The visitor center also offers daily guided nature hikes, as well as specialty hikes including bird-watching, ethnobotany and archaeology during the week.

 Red Rock Crossing & Buddha Beach

-This flat, easy trail will take you along the banks of Oak Creek to an expansive red rock sandbar.
+The flat, easy trail at Red Rock Crossing will take you along the banks of Oak Creek to an expansive red rock sandbar.
 The view of Cathedral Rock rising over the creek from this spot is one of the most-often photographed vistas in Sedona.
 Continue on the trail a bit further and you’ll come to Buddha Beach, known for the thousands of rock cairns built by hikers who have passed through the area.

 Nestled in the shade of giant sycamore trees along the banks of Oak Creek, Tlaquepaque is home to more than 50 specialty shops, art galleries and restaurants.
 Goods run the gamut from casual fashions and leather goods to Native American jewelry, crystals and contemporary art.

 Pink Adventure Tours has been delighting guests with off-road adventures in Sedona since 1960.
 Choose from more than a dozen different tours, including the thrilling Broken Arrow Tour, Ancient Ruins Tour and Touch the Earth vortex site tour.